CATERPILLAR CEO HISTORY

 portrait of Caterpillar ceo, Jim Umpleby

-Jim Umpleby took over as Caterpillar CEO in 2017, marking a shift from his predecessor Oberhelman's aggressive expansion strategy to a more measured focus on operational excellence.
+Jim Umpleby became Caterpillar CEO in 2017, deliberately shifting from predecessor Oberhelman's expansion-focused approach to emphasize operational excellence.

-Caterpillar strengthened its digital infrastructure and modernized key systems, driving both efficiency gains and cost reductions across operations.
+Under Umpleby, Caterpillar strengthened its digital infrastructure and modernized critical systems across the organization.

-His leadership has reinforced Caterpillar's market position through enhanced service delivery and careful stewardship of customer relationships.
+Umpleby reinforced Caterpillar's market position through two key strategies: enhancing service delivery standards and carefully maintaining customer relationships.

 Collection